Cupelt/PrismAnchor/README.md

    - And more...

 2. **AutoRegister/AutoGenerator**
-   Automatically registers components such as `Event Listeners`, `Commands`, and `Configuration Instances`.
+   Automatically registers components such as `Event Listeners`, `Commands`, and `YamlConfigurations`.
 It also provides options to auto-generate additional elements like `TabCompleters`.

 3. **Utility Tools**
    Includes utilities like `ItemBuilder`, `MiniMessage`, `ChatColor`, `DateFormat`, and more.